kristianmandrup/typescript-ast-processor/Readme.md

 When figuring out what to query for or what data to collect, use [AST explorer](https://astexplorer.net/) or [ts-ast-viewer](http://ts-ast-viewer.com/)

-For details on how to query nodes and collect data (information) see [AST Query engine](docs/query/engine.md)
+For details on how to *efficiently* query nodes and collect data (information) see [AST Query engine](docs/query/engine.md)

+The query engine can:

+- query nodes matching complex nested conditions
+- collect nested node data in an easy to work with structure

 #### Visitor flow